Skip to content

 • Uses: Jewelry and architectural applications; commonly misunderstood as "granite."

 As an igneous rock originating from Larvik, Norway, larvikite is renowned for its striking iridescent qualities and utility in both ornamental and structural domains.
-These sections clarify prevalent misconceptions about larvikite, establishing its unique identity within the various rock, gem and construction spheres.
+These sections clarify prevalent misconceptions about larvikite and establish its unique identity within the various rock, gem, and construction spheres.

 Understanding Spectrolite